Gombe, Kinshasa: History

 The completion of the Matadi–Kinshasa Railway in 1898 transformed the settlement into an important river port linked to the Atlantic.
-Additional infrastructure, such as the oil pipeline of 1914 and the telegraph and wireless stations, also cemented its strategic role.
+There were also additional infrastructure, such as the 1914 oil pipeline and the telegraph and wireless stations.
 By the early twentieth century, Kinshasa was described by visiting American naturalist James Chapin as a large town with modern amenities, including hotels, banks, stores, and steamship services.
 Administrative reforms in 1919 designated Kinshasa as the capital of Moyen-Congo District within the newly formed Congo-Kasaï Province, while Léopoldville retained its status as provincial capital.
-Throughout the 1920s, Kinshasa expanded rapidly, soon surpassing Léopoldville in commercial importance.
+Throughout the 1920s, Kinshasa expanded rapidly, and it soon surpassed Léopoldville in commercial importance.
 Colonial policies imposed strict racial segregation.
 In 1920, a European-only residential zone known as "Kalina Quartier" was established, later becoming the nucleus of what is now Gombe.
 Plans for a government and administrative quarter were advanced after the Second World War.
 In 1948, Belgian architect Georges Ricquier presented a master plan envisioning monumental boulevards and official buildings radiating from Kalina Point.
 His design sought to rival European capitals in grandeur, with Boulevard du 30 Juin envisioned as a boulevard surpassing the Champs-Élysées in scale.
 These projects entailed large-scale expropriation of African land and the creation of buffer zones separating European quarters from African quarters.

 In March 1957, administrative reforms divided Léopoldville into 13 communes, with Kalina officially designated as one of them.
 Belgian official Robert Van Heck was appointed the first bourgmestre (mayor) of Kalina.
 After the country gained independence, leadership of the commune transitioned to Congolese authorities, with Mr. Ikama serving as bourgmestre from 30 June 1960 until 1968.
 In October 1971, as part of Mobutu Sese Seko's authenticité-driven policies, the name Kalina was replaced with Gombe.
-Some notable former mayors are Catherine Nzuzi Wa Mbombo (1968-1970), Marie-Rose Kasa-Vubu (1971-1974), Mabanza Tukalakiese (1977-1982), and Albert-Joseph Kasongo Wa Kapinga (1982-1988).